buildpacks/rfcs/text/0000-multi-api-lifecycle-descriptor.md

 # Summary
 [summary]: #summary

-This RFC proposed three levels of API support: `deprecated`, `supported`, and `experimental`.
-Supported APIs will be expressed as arrays.
+This RFC proposed two levels of API support: `deprecated` and `supported`.
+APIs will be expressed as arrays.

 This RFC introduces a new lifecycle descriptor file format, and an analogous label that should be applied to builder and lifecycle images.